django-crispy-forms/django-crispy-forms/docs/template_packs.rst

 Starting
 ~~~~~~~~

 Now your best bet is probably start copying some or all of the templates under an existing crispy-forms template pack, such as ``bootstrap3``, then drop the ones you don't need.
-Next step is edit those templates, and adjust the HTML/CSS making it align with ``chocolat``, that sometimes means dropping/adding divs, classes and other stuff around.
+Next step is edit those templates, and adjust the HTML/CSS making it align with ``chocolate``, that sometimes means dropping/adding divs, classes and other stuff around.
 You can always create a form in your application, with a helper attached to that new template pack and start trying out your adaptation right away.

 Currently, there is an existing template pack for crispy-forms that doesn't live in core, developed by David Thenon as an external pluggable application named `crispy-forms-foundation`_, it's also a good reference to check out.